saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 To prevent service overload and outbursts of incoming traffic, Sauce Labs introduced the Rate Limiting feature.
 It helps maximize the stability of incoming traffic.

-See the table below to learn more about applied rate limits:

 | |Trial Users (per organization)|Non Trial Users (per organization)|
 |:---|:---|:---|